MahamdiAmine/frlm/README.md

 # frlm
- Script for setting up Lichess in local host and start network attacks in Esi
+ Script for setting up Lichess in local host